sradc/sradc.github.io/_posts/2024-01-08-copyrighted-text-gpt.md

 ### The workaround

-OpenAI's copyright detection doesn't seem to work so well, when using the JSON-mode, available through the API; and I have been able to get the model to output copyrighted text when using this mode.
+OpenAI's copyright detection doesn't seem to work so well, when using JSON-mode, available through the API; and I have been able to get the model to output copyrighted text when using this mode.
 See the following two successful attempts:

 #### Example 3